Getting to Bordeaux

 You will also find a taxi rank outside the airport.
 Check with the driver how much the fare will be to your hotel or the venue as it can be expensive.
 Expect to pay between 35-45euros.

 The high-speed train (TGV) now only takes ~2hrs to reach Bordeaux 'Gare Saint-Jean' from downtown Paris 'Gare Montparnasse' with trains departing roughly every 45-60 minutes.
 It is also possible to take a direct train to Bordeaux from the Roissy-Charles de Gaulle International airport in Paris in less than 3 hrs however, the service is less frequent.
 Tickets can be purchased in advance at the SNCF webpage.

-Many bus and tram routes can be accessed from the ticket office in the station or from outside the train station where tickets can also be bought from one of the ticket vending machines.
+Information and tickets for the bus and tram routes can be obtained from the ticket office in the station or from outside the train station where tickets can also be bought from one of the ticket vending machines.
 The price for a ticket accessing all trams and buses during a 1 hour period will cost 1.60euros.
 A card can also be bought for 5 and 10 voyages.
-Note that to buy a ticket for 5 voyages you will probaby have to go to the ticket office.
-For details on the different fares and locations to buy tickets can be found online here.
+Note that to buy a ticket for 5 voyages you will probaby have to go to the ticket office as the machine caters more for 10 voyages, single day passes or single trips.
+For more information on the different fares and locations to buy tickets can be found online here.

 The symposium will be held at L'Agora du Haut-Carre located in Talence.

 From the 'Forum' tram stop by foot follow the tram line until you reach a small roundabout and take a left turn up Rue Pierre Noailles until you reach another roundabout.
-The third exit on the roundabout should have a panel at the entrance indicating Agora.
+The third exit on the roundabout should have a panel at the entrance indicating Agora haut Carre.
 Follow this road until you reach the Agora building.